I paid for such and such feature before and now it’s offered free for everyone. Is this fair?

 Tap Tools (top-right wrench icon) > App Settings.
 Most of the settings are self-descriptive.
 Contact us if in doubt.

 How do I navigate through pages?

-To go to the previous or next page, tap “<” or “>” in the page navigation field (near the top-left corner), respectively, near the top-left corner.
+To go to the previous or next page, tap “<” or “>” in the page navigation field (near the top-left corner), respectively.
 There are also other ways:

 - Tap the page navigation field, then enter a page number.

-- Long-press on the right edge of the page (or the left if you’re in left-handed mode), scroll to find the right page thumbnail and tap it.
+- Long-press the right edge of the page (or the left if you’re in left-handed mode), scroll to find the right page thumbnail and tap it.

 How do I select an object?

 To select anything (including handwriting), just circle it in Pen mode and tap the ✓icon that appears.
-To select a shape, image, or text box, switch to Read-Only mode (the Reading-Glasses icon) and tap on it.
+To select a shape, image, or text box, tap it once in Pen mode, then tap the ✓ icon.